j0lol/simplefrontends/README.md

 ### Todo
 - Add "x is hosting y" support
 - Figure out how to make a GUI then port this to pinephone? would be neat

+## youtube.sh

+yea this isnt finished yet. is going to be way more complicated than twitch.sh (simular to newpipe?)